Prof Thomas Borody

 He also developed the next generation treatment for resistant Helicobacter pylori, Talicia, licensed to Redhill Biopharma which has completed Phase III trials.
 He has also developed a Crohn’s disease treatment for Mycobacterium avium ss paratuberculosis, now in pivotal trials, as well as colonoscopy bowel prep products Glycoprep, Glycoprep C, Moviprep and a capsule prep licensed to Salix, currently in clinical development.
 In 1984 Borody established the Centre for Digestive Diseases (CDD) in Sydney, Australia and has overseen its growth into an active clinical research institute with 60 employees.

-In 1984 Borody established the Centre for Digestive Diseases (CDD) in Sydney, Australia and has overseen its growth into the region’s leading treatment and clinical research institute with more than 70 employees.
+In 1984 Prof Borody established the Centre for Digestive Diseases (CDD) in Sydney, Australia and has overseen its growth into the region’s leading treatment and clinical research institute with more than 70 employees.
 He has filed over 160 patents.